kmvu/Capstone-ML/Reports/report.md

             activation='softmax')(net) # 102 output classes
 ```

 This way, once we start training this new customized network, we only spend time to actually train the newly added custom layers while making use of the existing weights for the original layers, which gives our custom layers chances to learn  our dataset to some extend.
-I mentioned `to some extend` because we don't entirely train this new architecture for too long (just about **10 episodes** and we stop).
+I mentioned `to some extend` because we don't entirely train this new architecture for too long (just about **10 epochs** and we stop).

-At this point, after `10 episodes` of experimentation, the model has been noticed to produce an accuracy of `65%`, not the best performance but it does show that the learning progress has good potential to learn even more and better if we keep training since both *Training* and *Validation* accuracies are simultaneously increasing with a consistent distant gap in between, as following:
+At this point, after `10 epochs` of experimentation, the model has been noticed to produce an accuracy of `65%`, not the best performance but it does show that the learning progress has good potential to learn even more and better if we keep training since both *Training* and *Validation* accuracies are simultaneously increasing with a consistent distant gap in between, as following:

 ![Training progress](/images/training_progress.png)

 Before proceeding, we save the weights that have been trained so far as a checkpoint for later use.

 Next, we will give our model another chance to learn more.
 But this time, we will un-freeze the last five layers of the original network (from the Convolutional layers) and let them be trained along with our custom layers.
 This strategy is known to be quite efficient to train network with a small dataset.
-What we will do is to load the weights from out checkpoint earlier and start training again using the loaded weights for about `20 episodes`.
-This process has been experimented and we get an accuracy of `91%`, which is not a bad performance afterall for a classification problem!
+What we will do is to load the weights from out checkpoint earlier and start training again using the loaded weights for about `20 epochs`.
+This process has been experimented and we get an accuracy of `91%`, which is not a bad performance after all for a classification problem!

 The training/validation progress has been recorded as below:

 ![final_training_progress](/images/final_training_progress.png)

-### Benchmark
-In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
-The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
-Questions to ask yourself when writing this section:
-- _Has some result or value been provided that acts as a benchmark for measuring performance?_
-- _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

-## III.
-Methodology
-_(approx. 3-5 pages)_

-### Data Preprocessing
-In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
-From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
-Questions to ask yourself when writing this section:
-- _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
-- _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
-- _If no preprocessing is needed, has it been made clear why?_

-### Implementation
 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_